 In the 2nd paragraph in Subsection 250.03 (c) revise as follows:

-Four signed copies of the HASP shall be furnished to the Engineer for acceptance.
+The Contractor shall submit an electronically sealed copy of the HASP to the Engineer for acceptance.
 The Engineer shall have seven calendar days to review and accept or reject the proposed HASP.
-Within five calendar days after acceptance, the HSO shall distribute signed and stamped (or sealed) copies of the accepted HASP to each emergency response agency servicing the project area, the HASP designated emergency hospital, and five copies to the Engineer.
+Within five calendar days after acceptance, the HSO shall distribute the electronically sealed accepted HASP to each emergency response agency servicing the project area, the HASP designated emergency hospital, and the Engineer.
 Earth or demolition work shall not occur until after the HASP is accepted and the HASP has been distributed.
 The HASP shall also be available to the Contractor’s employees, their representatives, and officials of OSHA, EPA, Colorado Department of Public Health and Environment (CDPHE), local government health department, Federal Highway Administration, and other appropriate agencies and officials as may be designated by the Engineer.
 The Engineer will distribute the accepted HASP to appropriate Department personnel.
 The HASP shall be kept current and shall be revised by the HSO as warranted by changes in the field conditions.